-- 1. The purchase of software loaded onto a server located in a single state that will be 2 available for access by employees in multiple jurisdictions is concurrently available for 3 use in more that one jurisdiction within the meaning of Section 312A of the Agreement if 4 the purchaser knows at the time of its purchase that the software will be concurrently 5 available for use in multiple jurisdictions. - 2.
-Delivery of a copy of a computer program is not necessary to invoke the "concurrently available for use in more than one jurisdiction" language of Section 312A. - 3.
-The purchase of a license of a copy of a computer program that allows the licensee/customer to make copies of the software that will be used in more than one jurisdiction by the customer is concurrently available for use in more than one jurisdiction within the meaning of Section 312A of the Agreement if the purchaser knows at the time of its purchase that the software will be concurrently available for use in multiple jurisdictions.
+- Issue (1): "Is software loaded onto a server located in a single state that can be accessed by users in several states "concurrently available for use in more than one jurisdiction" within the meaning of Section 312A of the Agreement?" - Issue (2): "Is delivery of a copy of the computer program to the customer necessary to - invoke the "concurrently available for use in more than one jurisdiction" language of Section - 22 312A?" - Issue (3): "Is a license of a copy of a computer program that allows the licensee/customer to - 24 make copies of the software that will be used in more than one jurisdiction by the customer - 25 "concurrently available for use in more than one jurisdiction" within the meaning of Section - 26 312A?"